shakib-007/finance-tracker/README.md

 DELETE /transactions/:id – Delete a transaction by ID.

+## Challenges I faced

+I am using JSON server for fake api.
+So when i use _page and _limit for pagination its working fine when page value is 1 but when i changes page value 2 its also shows page 1 value.
+After tried so many time then i found out that if i use _per_page then its working fine.
+Also Some challeges i faced during responsive the app.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.